kitomer/bunny/README.md

 - The Bunny C library.

+                  - every lexical variable is implemented as a statically allocated array of values (plus a current counter (= current length of array)), each array-value beeing used inside the callstack -> if the interpreter runs out of memory, it will stop OR allocate more using dynamic malloc -> dynamic memory allocation can be turned off
+                  - each function is brute-force tested given its parameter value range (apply "all" combination of allowed values)
+                    (in sensible limits)
+                  - software quality measurement detection (function length, complexity etc.)
+                  - static analysis of code
+                  - ability to limit the stack size (how deep the function call tree may be at any time)
+                  - when the value of a variable is checked, ALL values of that type need to be checked -> may be simplified by checking ranges of values!
+                    -> also for or-types (e.g. error results: all kinds of errors must be checked explicitly)
+                  - Variablen sind immer read-write
+                    - eine Variable ist ein typisierter Eintrag im aktuellen Scope
+                    - die Syntax fuer den Scope ist { ... }
+                    - ??
+Var.-Definition analog zu JUMP-Def.?
+Bsp.
+                        @vec a        # defines var a
+                        @vec.sum() {} # defines jump vec.sum
+                    - eine Variablen-Deklaration ist ebenfalls ein Function call: @TYPE( ast.name name .. )
+                        vec a b c
+                    - Konstanten koennen zB durch JUMPs erzeugt werden, die immer denselben Result-Parameter haben

 ### Runner level

 The runner level defines the interface to the C library towards a program that runs/evaluates the actual Bunny program code.